Sign Up

 Radiation Therapy

-Radiation therapy is a standard adjuvant treatment used for breast cancer (American Cancer Society, 2021c).
+Radiation therapy is a standard adjuvant treatment used for breast cancer (American Cancer Society, 2021b).
 High-energy particles and rays are used to destroy cancer.
-Sometimes radiation is used after BCS to prevent reoccurrence.
+Sometimes, radiation is used after BCS to prevent reoccurrence.
 Other times, it is used after a mastectomy or if there is metastasis.
-Brachytherapy and external beam radiation therapy (EBRT) are the two most common forms of radiation (American Cancer Society, 2021c).
+Brachytherapy and external beam radiation therapy (EBRT) are the two most common forms of radiation (American Cancer Society, 2021b).

 There are different stages of radiation used to treat breast cancer.
 Whole breast radiation means the entire breast receives radiation.
 Hypofractionated radiation therapy is where the whole breast receives radiation, but it is in larger doses.
-This way, women only receive 3-4 weeks of radiation instead of receiving it for a prolonged time (American Cancer Society, 2021c).
+This way, women only receive 3-4 weeks of radiation instead of receiving it for more extended periods of time (American Cancer Society, 2021b).

 Hormone Therapy